nick-jhlee/personal-website/content/talk/1106_OSI_Seminar/index.md

   region:
   postcode:
   country:
-summary: This talk introduces a rather new approach to analyzing SGD, from the perspective of heavy-tail behaviors.
+summary: This talk continues from Part 1, introducing the most recent works on the heavy-tailed theories of SGD dynamics.
 abstract: Part 1 was about introducing reasons of why heavy-tailed model should be used to describe the SGD dynamics.
-This talk(Part 2) gives a from-ground talk on necessary mathematical background, and as the title suggests, how Hausdorff dimension is directly related to the generalization capability, when the behavior of SGD is described using Feller process.
-On the way, various papers (ICML2019, ICML2020, NIPS2020, arXiv) will be briefly mentioned.
+This talk(Part 2) gives a from-ground talk on necessary mathematical background, and most importantly, **where the heavy-tailedness comes from.** If time allows, we shall also look at how Hausdorff dimension of the path of SGD is directly related to the generalization capability, where the behavior of SGD is described using Feller process.
+On the way, various papers (ICML2019, ICML2020, NIPS2020, arXiv) will be briefly introduced.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.